-My first go-to restaurant is ‘DagDagan‘, located at Kibbutz Heftziba, at the foot of Mt.
+My first go-to restaurant is ‘DagDagan‘, located at Kibbutz Heftziba at the foot of Mt.
 Gilboa.
-It’s a really nice little restaurant in a genuine kibbutz!
-In 1922 immigrants from Poland belonging to the youth movement, Hashomer Hatzair established the modern Kibbutz of Beit Alfa.
-Just next to the Ancient Synagogue of Beit Alfa there is a hidden gem located in what was formerly the Jezreel’s valley’s first dairy barn.
+It’s a nice little restaurant in a genuine kibbutz!
+In 1922 immigrants from Poland belonging to the youth movement Hashomer Hatzair established the modern Kibbutz of Beit Alfa.
+Just next to the Ancient Synagogue of Beit Alfa, there is a hidden gem in what was formerly Jezreel’s valley’s first dairy barn.

 Eventually, it became the setting for a nice, rustic-style restaurant offering delicious local produce.
-The interior space is decorated with vintage items, the owner’s idea was to keep the original elements of the structure.
-If you are a small group then no reservation is necessary.
+The interior space is decorated with vintage items; the owner’s idea was to keep the structure’s original elements.
+If you are a small group, then no reservation is necessary.
 Do bear in mind that the restaurant is closed on Sundays.

-After eating there while giving my guided tours in the Jezreel valley I can vouch for the following dishes on the menu: As an appetizer the Meze, which in this case it is a selection of small of their house salads like Babaganoush, Hummus, Beet, Tabouli and more!
+After eating there while giving my guided tours in the Jezreel valley, I can vouch for the following dishes on the menu: As an appetizer, the Meze, which in this case it is a selection of minor of their house salads like Babaganoush, Hummus, Beet, Tabouli and more!

-How Did the Charime a typical Moroccan dish made its way to Israeli cuisine?
+How Did the Charime, a typical Moroccan dish, make its way to Israeli Cuisine?

 Sephardic Moroccan Jews introduced Charime to the Israeli palate when masses of Moroccan Jews left Morocco in the 1950s and in the 1960s.
-In that period of time, immigrating to Israel was illegal under Moroccan law.
+In that period, immigrating to Israel was illegal under Moroccan law.
 One ship named Egoz, carrying Jewish immigrants, gained unwished-for fame after sinking in January 1961, which resulted in the loss of 46 lives.
 Today they are commemorated at the national burial site at Mt.
 Herzl in Jerusalem.
-As a private tour guide in Israel taking my guests to Mt.
-Herzl is an emotional experience because of all of those amazing stories of heroism, waiting to be told there.
+As a private tour guide in Israel, taking my guests to Mt.
+Herzl is an emotional experience because of all those fantastic stories of heroism waiting to be told there.

 Last but not least is the Sea Bass fillet baked in the oven in rosemary butter, accompanied by pumpkin cream, cinnamon, and balsamic vinegar!

-If fish isn’t your thing and you are more a carnivore kind of person then, there are also kebabs, a juicy 300 gr steak, hamburgers served with french fries, a kids meal, and lots of other options.
+If fish isn’t your thing and you are more of a carnivore kind of person, then there are also kebabs, a juicy 300 gr steak, hamburgers served with french fries, a kid’s meal, and lots of other options.